ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-broadcast-to-youtube.md

 ### Creating a New Scheduled Live

 If you want to announce a broadcast ahead of time, select <samp>Go Live</samp> ➝ <samp>New Scheduled Live…</samp>.
 An editor appears to allow you to set a date and time for a live broadcast, as well as create a title and description.
-You can also add an image to your announcement by dragging an image file onto the cicle on the right side of the post editor.
+You can also add an image to your announcement by dragging an image file onto the circle on the right side of the post editor.
 Complete the process by clicking <samp>Schedule</samp>.

 To enter a return (new line) in the description field, hold down shift while pressing return.